 You might be surprised to learn that most home insurance policies don’t cover earthquakes.
 You might even shrug it off, thinking earthquakes are rare — but about 90% of U.S. residents live in areas that have earthquakes.
 Fewer than 8% of homeowners have coverage for quakes.
+That's why it's so important to know about the best earthquake insurance.
 Here’s what to consider when shopping for earthquake insurance.

 Quick Look: The Best Earthquake Insurance

 What is Earthquake Insurance?